Current as of September 2017

 Supplementary aids and services means aids, services, and other supports that are provided in regular education classes, other education-related settings, and in extracurricular and nonacademic settings, to enable children with disabilities to be educated with nondisabled children to the maximum extent appropriate in accordance with §§300.114 through 300.116.

 Supplementary aids and services can be accommodations and modifications to the curriculum under study or the manner in which that content is presented or a child’s progress is measured, but that’s not all they are or can be.
 Supplementary aids and services can also include direct services and supports to the child, as well as support and training for staff who work with that child.
 Determining what constitutes appropriate supplementary aids and services for a particular child is made on an individual basis.
 If you’d like to know more about these vital supports, please read our separate page, Supplementary Aids and Services.
+Examples can include:

 Supplementary aids and services are intended to be provided in regular education classes, other education-related settings, and extracurricular and other nonacademic settings.
 This pretty much covers the gamut of school settings where children might be engaged in learning, interaction, and development.
 As we’ve said, their intent is to help integrate children with disabilities with nondisabled children in all facets of school.